This programme can support you in developing your professionalism by enhancing your skills, expanding your knowledge and reflecting on values.

 - We believe in strength in diversity and our teaching, lecturers, participants and experts by experience reflect this.

 - Participants can gain academic credit for developing their capability through work-based activities in either direct social work practice, practice education or management roles.

 - Access to university facilities, library and resources on and off campus.

 All modules on the post-qualifying MA programme align with career development, from initial consolidation and early professional development to supporting social work students on placement (Practice Educator), to becoming a Practice Supervisor or Practice Development Educator.
 In essence, the modules support the enhancement of practice relevant to participants’ roles with a focus on professional leadership as defined by the PCF and are aligned with the different Knowledge and Skills Statements (KSS) for both Child and Family and Adult Social Work.
-Download our diagram outlining the different leadership pathways (PDF) for more information.

 Find out about the staff currently teaching in the Department of Social, Therapeutic and Community Studies.